scientific-python/scientific-python.org/content/summits/developer/2025-Nov/_index.md

 ## Logistics

-We have space for 20-25 participants for three days.
+We have space for 20 participants for three days.
 This will be an invite-only event that requires upfront agreement to:
 (a) take part in at least one pre-summit planning meeting, (b) collaborate with fellow participants on a work plan, (c) attend the summit in-person, and
 (d) participate, to whatever degree possible, in several months of post-summit implementation.

-### Airport to hotel
+### Transportation

-...
+If you arrive at the airport, no need to take a Taxi/Uber/rent-a-car, you can take the metro into the city.
+Tickets can be bought via many public transport apps like [DOT](https://www.publictransport.dk/app), [DSB](https://www.dsb.dk/en/tickets-and-services/dsb-app/), [rejsebillet](https://dinoffentligetransport.dk/en/find-tickets/rejsebillet).
+You can also buy tickets from the machines at the metro stations.
+A ticket from the airport to city center is 30 DKK (~4€).

 ### Food

-...
+We will have lunch delivered at the venue, and we will have informal dinners.

 ### Participants